sumsupee/History-Print-Culture/README.md

 # History-Print-Culture
-This is created as a school history project.
+This is created as a school computer science project.